waldrain/waldrain.github.io/moniwonig.md

 - take down the battery from the stairwell wall
 - move the PV system on the stairwell wall &ndash; not needed
 - marked holes for the air vents in the bathroom-stairwell wall
-- restore the original ferroli circulation pump &ndash; 2023-03-12
+- restore the original ferroli circulation pump &ndash; done 2023-03-12

 Todo:

+- build arduino voltage controlled switch
 - prepare air vent holes in treppenhaus wall
-- build arduino voltage controlled switch
 - move mirror, shelf and cupboard out of the way
 - prepare vibration insulating heat pump platform
 - prepare electrical installation